Marakke/Recommender-Systems/assignment2/assignment.md

 2. PIP

 First, install the libraries by typing "pip install -r requirements.txt" to the terminal.
-Then, typing "python assignment1" in the assignment1 directory will run the code.
+Then, typing "python assignment" in the assignment2 directory will run the code.

 The assignment results will be printed out to the console.